-Protesters rally at Hong Kong airport to disrupt travel
+Hong Kong protesters disrupt airport but planes still taking off

 Police said they arrested 40 people inside Prince Edward metro station on suspicion of obstructing officers, unlawful assembly and criminal damage.
 Three stations stayed shut on Sunday.

-“They beat up innocent people causing them serious wounds,” protesters said in the statement, signed ‘Hongkongers’.

-“Some passengers kneeled before them asking them to stop but...were beaten even harder.”
+“Violence directed at police on Saturday is no excuse for officers to go on the rampage elsewhere,” it said.

-The latest protests came on the fifth anniversary of China’s decision to curtail democratic reforms and rule out universal suffrage in Hong Kong, a former British colony.
+The latest protests came on the fifth anniversary of China’s decision to curtail democratic reforms and rule out universal suffrage in Hong Kong.

 The unrest began in mid-June, fueled by anger over a now-suspended extradition bill that would have allowed people in the city to be sent to mainland China for trial in courts controlled by the Communist Party.

-But the turmoil has evolved over 13 weeks to become a widespread demand for greater democracy in a territory that many residents believe is increasingly being controlled by Beijing.
+But the turmoil has evolved over 13 weeks to become a widespread demand for greater democracy.

 Hong Kong returned to China under a “one country, two systems” formula that allows it freedoms not enjoyed on the mainland, such as the right to protest and an independent legal system.